MikronT/SPPSvcActivator/readme.md

 # SPPSvc Activator
-A mini script that can help with broken sppsvc service
+A mini script that can help restore broken SPPSvc service

+**Will no longer be updated!**
+*Merged with Ten Tweaker*